-- 1. Analysis of Activities and Waste Generation - (i) The Applicant shall identify the quantity, quality and timing of the wastes arising as a result of the construction and operational activities of the Project based on the sequence and duration of these activities, e.g. any dredged/ excavated sediment/ mud, construction and demolition (C&D) materials and other wastes which will be generated during construction and operational stages.
+- 1. Analysis of Activities and Waste Generation - (i) The Applicant shall identify the quantity, quality and timing of the wastes arising as a result of the construction and operation activities of the Project based on the sequence and duration of these activities, e.g. construction and demolition (C&D) materials and other wastes which will be generated during construction and operation stages.
 The Applicant shall adopt appropriate design, general layout, construction methods and programme to minimise the generation of public fill/inert C&D materials and maximize the use of public fill/inert C&D materials for other construction works.